Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   `VectorSensor.AddObservation()` such that vector size adds up to 8.
 * `Agent.OnActionReceived()` — Called every time a new action is ready.
 Receives the action chosen by the Agent.
 The vector action spaces result in a small change in the agent cube's rotation at each step.
-The `OnActionReceived()` function assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
+The `OnActionReceived()` method assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
 An Agent's episode is also ended when it